header source

 writeRegister(address, IPOLB, 0xFF);

-Finally, let's rewrite the program using a library.
-The Arduino IDE has a library manager, so we will use it.
+Now that things are working well, let's finally rewrite using a library.
+Arduino IDE comes with a standard library manager, so we'll use this.

 Using Adafruit's library.
 Convenient.